Curriculum Leaders Institute

 Developed for curriculum leaders for today's schools, this series of workshops focuses on the issues, resources, and skills that professionals need to keep your district ahead of the success curve of student achievement.
-Earn SCECH's, work toward a professional specialty endorsement for curriculum, instruction and assessment, and become a leader in your field.
-This series is developed especially for newer and aspiring curriculum leaders.
+Earn SCECH's, work toward a professional central office specialty endorsement, emphasizing curriculum and instruction, and become a leader in your field.
+This series is developed especially for newer and aspiring curriculum and instruction leaders.

 Phase I (First Year)

 In this session, participants will explore the role of district curriculum leadership, learn change leadership models and apply frameworks to assist in implementing personal and system’s change.